Jeffset/yatagan-conditions-intellij-plugin/README.md

 # Functionality
 - Syntax highlighting for values inside `@ConditionExpression` and legacy `@Condition` annotations.
 - Correct usage tracking and rename refactorings with referenced _features_ and _conditions_.
-- Naive autocomplete for _condition_ path members.
+- Autocomplete for _condition_ path members.

 # What is not here
 There is no building and validating yatagan graphs functionality